 Employee training has been proven to increase engagement.
 As CEO, you also can benefit from ongoing training by taking courses and workshops.

 Some of these courses may be refreshers or build upon previously learned skills, while others may take you on new pathways of education altogether.
-By signing up for a few in-person or remote workshops led by experts in finance, you’ll be able to fast-track your financial knowledge by gleaning insights and putting new skills to practice.
+By signing up for a few in-person or remote workshops led by experts in finance, you’ll be able to fast-track your financial knowledge.

 Get involved with your CFO’s decisions